If you see this message when trying to connect from VNC Viewer, please check the following:

 Note: you may need to remove the existing entry using the Computers page of the online portal first.

-- In Windows, this can be done via the Services utility.
+• In Windows, this can be done via the Services utility, accessible by searching for services.msc in the Start Menu.

-If you still have problems, and have a Professional or Enterprise subscription, please submit a support request.
-Please attach the VNC Server diagnostics (VNC Server > Information Center > Diagnostics > Save As...).
+If you still have problems, and your subscription includes access to technical support, please submit a support request.
+Please attach the VNC Server diagnostics (VNC Server > Information Center > Diagnostics > Save As...) and log files (above) from VNC Server.

 Comments